jggouvea/letmeblog/letmedoc.md

 **So, don't do that!**

 ## Compilation ##
-Because all scripts process the Markdown source files in the source tree and write to the output folders in the build root directory, they don't depend on the HTML output for anything.
+Because all scripts process the Markdown source files in the source tree and write to the output folders in the build root, they don't depend on the HTML output for anything.
 The "do" scripts can also be used in any order as well.[^order]

 [^order]: Though the `atom.xml` and `sitemap.xml` link to html files, in practice they are produced by processing Markdown